-While Mr Trump’s business may’ve taken a $700 million hit since he was president, he remains a wealthy man, and a recently formed post-presidential Trump political action committee raised more than $31 million, which he could use for his surely enormous legal expenses.
+While Mr Trump’s business may have taken a $700 million hit since he was president, he remains a wealthy man, and a recently formed post-presidential Trump political action committee raised more than $31 million, which he could use for his surely enormous legal expenses.

-The Trump Organization, congressman Mo Brooks, Rudy Giuliani, and the RNC did not respond to a request for comment from The Independent.
+The Trump Organisation, congressman Mo Brooks, Rudy Giuliani, and the RNC did not respond to a request for comment from The Independent.